Pullmantur Monarch accidents and incidents

 |27 January 2006||Structural and Technical Issues|

 (Monarch of The Seas) On January 27, 2006, at least 10 suite cabins (located on deck 10) were damaged by flooding caused by a broken swimming pool pipe.
-The affected staterooms, as well as the deck’s hallway were re-carpeted.
+The affected staterooms, as well as the deck’s hallway, were re-carpeted.
 Each of the affected passengers received USD 150 in onboard credit as compensation.
 They were all relocated to other cabins.
-The flooding also partially affected the Claude’s Restaurant (Dinning Room on deck 3).
+The flooding also partially affected Claude’s Restaurant (Dining Room on deck 3).